What they're saying: Democratic presidential candidates at the 4th debate

-The top 12 Democratic presidential candidates on Tuesday are talking impeachment, health care, jobs, Syria, wealth disparities, opioids and gun control from an Ohio stage for their fourth debate.
+The top 12 Democratic presidential candidates on Tuesday debated abortion, Big Tech, opioids from an Ohio stage for their fourth debate.

 The big picture: Eyes have been on Sen. Elizabeth Warren, Vice President Joe Biden and Sen. Bernie Sanders for various reasons: Biden, coming to his son Hunter Biden's defense regarding Ukraine; Warren, carrying a target on her back as the lead candidate and Sanders on his energy level as he recovers from his heart attack.

-- Warren has become the frontrunner since September's debate in Houston and is taking the heat from many of the candidates on stage.
+- Warren has become the frontrunner since September's debate in Houston and took the heat from many candidates for her plans, ranging from Medicare for All to anti-corruption, but she defended her stances.

 - Still, Sen. Cory Booker (D-N.J.) rejected the sparring, saying "tearing each other down because we have a different plan to me is unacceptable.
 I have seen this script before."